 Mark 10:5 And Jesus answered and said to them, “Because of the hardness of your heart he wrote you this precept.
 6 But from the beginning of the creation, God “made them male and female.’
 7 “For this reason a man shall leave his father and mother and be joined to his wife, 8 and the two shall become one flesh’; so then they are no longer two, but one flesh.
 9 Therefore what God has joined together, let not man separate.”

 John Sailhamer’s thesis of Historical Creationism does not stand up to scrutiny.
 Most of his premises have merit, but his conclusions don’t follow.
-It’s not an issue of Hebrew grammar, but of simple logic.
+It’s not an issue of Hebrew grammar, but simple logic.

 If beginning (re’shiyth) does, in fact, refer to a period of time, then that period of time must be the six days that are described immediately afterward.
-And if the heavens and the earth phrase is a merism, referring to the universe, then the six days must be describing the creation of the universe.
+And if the heavens and the earth is a merism, referring to the universe, then the six days can only be describing the creation of the universe.
 And, if our Lord, having perfect logic, says man was made “in the beginning” who are we to theorize otherwise?

 I can only speculate as to how someone as brilliant and devout as Sailhamer (I have no doubt he is both) could come up with a thesis so logically problematic.
 But perhaps his “embarrassed” comment, which I mentioned at the beginning of this article, may give us some insight.
 He mentioned this specifically as a motivation for his book, so I think it’s appropriate to comment.